mapbox/tilesets-cli/README.md

 ### publish

 Queues a tiling _job_ using the recipe provided.
-Use to publish a new tileset or updating an existing one.
+Use to publish a new tileset or update an existing one.
 Returns a job ID for progress tracking.

 ```
 tilesets publish <tileset_id>